ray-project/ray/doc/source/serve/production.md

 `host` and `port` are HTTP options.
 They determine the host IP address and the port for your Serve application's HTTP proxies.
 These are optional settings and can be omitted.
 By default, the `host` will be set to `0.0.0.0` to expose your deployments publicly, and the port will be set to `8000`.
 If you're using Kubernetes, check out [the documentation on deploying Serve on Kubernetes](deploying-serve-on-kubernetes) to see how these parameters affect your setup.

 :::{warning}
 Once your Serve application is running, its `host` and `port` cannot be changed.
+Running `serve deploy` on a config file with different `host` and `port` options will fail, without making any changes to the running Serve application.

 The following CLI commands automatically start a Serve application on your Ray cluster if one isn't already running:

 * `serve deploy`
 * `serve config`